VelenL/Predicton_of_subscription/README.md

-# Predicton_of_subscription
+# predicton_of_subscription
-To predict whether a client will subscribe to the bank or not
+Using logistic regression, decision tree and naive bayes on R Studio to predict whether a client will subscribe to the bank or not